A Look at Life After Lockdown in Melbourne

-The team from Melbourne’s favourite subterranean Middle Eastern haunt, Maha are heading to the surface of Bond Street this summer with pop-up outdoor restaurant Layla fronted by Shane Delia, open from Wednesday 11 November 2020.
-Celebrating life after lockdown, Layla will serve up Middle Eastern brunch served yum cha style beneath a marquee alongside crafty cocktails, a rotation of fresh juices, champagne, and Mediterranean flair.
+The team from Melbourne’s favourite subterranean Middle Eastern haunt, Maha, are heading to the surface of Bond Street this summer with pop-up outdoor restaurant Layla fronted by Shane Delia, open from Wednesday 11 November 2020.
+Celebrating life after lockdown, Layla will serve up Middle Eastern brunch yum cha style beneath a marquee alongside crafty cocktails, a rotation of fresh juices, champagne, and Mediterranean flair.

 From 9.30am each weekend, curb your travel cravings and join in the COVID-safe brunch revelry, transforming an inner-city Melbourne street into an exotic escape.
-The mezze offering will extend beyond the brunch hour, fuelled by upbeat tunes and Middle Eastern inspired cocktails.
+The mezze offering will extend beyond the brunch hour, fueled by upbeat tunes and Middle Eastern inspired cocktails.
 Four-legged friends allowed!

 Layla, outdoor pop-up restaurant

 The large-scale flower installations breathing new life into Melbourne

 The saying ‘spring has sprung’ holds a whole new meaning in Melbourne this year.
 From 14 November 2020, 18 giant floral works will bloom throughout the city’s CBD laneways, streets and public spaces.
 For two weeks Urban Blooms will inject colour, a sense of growth and new beginning into Melbourne’s life after lockdown cityscape.